ryanduq/CodingNotes/UnrealEngine.md

 # Troubleshooting

 ## Generate Visual Studio project files
-Delete /Binaries, /Build, /Intermediate, /Saved folders in project folder.\
+Delete /Binaries, /Build, /Intermediate, /Saved folders in project folder.
+Do the same with plugins (Plugin/Game/..)\
 Right click on the uproject file and "Generate Visual Studio project files"\
 Double click on the uproject file and rebuild missing modules when prompted